Part 4 Changing the knob position according to its value | Create the Color Picker with SwiftUI

 }

 This code is for redGradationViewSize.
-Similar code is implemented for greenGradationViewSize and blueGradationViewSize.
+A similar code is implemented for greenGradationViewSize and blueGradationViewSize.
 See “Entire Code After Implementation” at the bottom of this page for the entire code after implementation.

 Move the knob with the current value

-Implement the process of moving the knob by the current value.
+Implement the process of moving the knob according to the current value.
 The knob is moved by changing the coordinates passed to the offset modifier in the PickerIndicator view.

 Implement the process of calculating X-coordinates